-Thanks for reading the Top 100 so far from the players ranked 70th-61st on the list.
+Thanks for reading the Top 100 so far from the players ranked 60th-51st on the list.
+We are halfway through on the rankings and we go into the top 50.
 Please comment on what you think so far and if you think some players are being underrated or perhaps the opposite, tell me what you think.
-The next instalment of players ranked from 60th-51st will be uploaded on Thursday.
+I will continue the rankings after the Christmas period so I wish you a merry Christmas.

 Also, can you sign this petition to help Barnet FC stay at Underhill for the foreseeable future as they have been told by the Football League they can’t stay there next season due to Barnet Council’s pathetic stipulations and hypocrisy. http://www.ipetitions.com/petition/keeping-barnet-fc-at-underhill/

 - Darwin Nunez to Erling Haaland – top five transfers completed in June